Facts, Identification & Control

 Signs of lice may include skin irritations or sightings of small whitish bugs in the clothing or hair.
 Nits are an important indicator of head lice.

 Intense itching and rash caused by an allergic reaction to louse bites are common symptoms of body lice infestation.
 As with other lice infestations, intense itching leads to scratching and can cause sores and secondary bacterial infection of the skin.
 When body lice infestation is long lasting, heavily bitten areas of the skin can become thickened and darkened, particularly in the mid-section of the body, producing a condition called “vagabond’s disease.”

 Treating for Lice

-Head lice can be removed at home with the use of a nit comb.
+Getting rid of head lice can be done at home with the use of a nit comb.
 Body lice can be addressed by thorough body washing.
 All clothing and bed linens should be washed in hot cycles.
 Over-the-counter anti-lice agents are also available, though medical care should be sought if skin or scalp infections develop.